YudaiTSUTSUMI/multiCoastFoam/README.md

 </p>

 ## multiPhysicsSWInterFoam
-multiPhysicsSWInterFoam is a custom multi-physics solver built on OpenFOAM for coastal and ocean engineering applications.
+multiPhysicsSWInterFoam is a solver for a wide range of coastal and ocean engineering problems.

 The solver enables flexible coupling between a two-dimensional shallow water equation (SWE) solver and a three-dimensional Navier–Stokes (NS) solver, allowing the simultaneous simulation of